Sundsvallskommun/api-service-archive/README.md

 - **Swagger UI:** [http://localhost:8080/api-docs](http://localhost:8080/api-docs)

-Alternatively, refer to the `openapi.yml` file located in the project's root directory for the OpenAPI specification.
+Alternatively, refer to the `openapi.yml` file located in `src/integration-test/resources` for the OpenAPI specification.

 ## Usage